-At this time, the JRE plug-in is available only for the Windows 32-bit operating system.
-So MPC and VKC should be launched only from a 32-bit browser since plug-ins will only work in a 32-bit browser.
-Installing a 32-bit jRE will install the 32-bit JRE plug-in.
+The JRE plug-in is available for the Windows 32-bit and 64-bit operating systems.
+MPC and VKC can be launched only from a 32-bit browser, or 64-bit IE7 or IE8 browser.

 Following are the Java 32-bit and 64-bit Windows operating system requirements.